What Is a Parlay & How Do Parlay Bets Work? [Video]

 Are Parlay Bets Worth It?

 The jury is out on this one.
 Many people, to this day, still consider parlay bets to be sucker’s bets but others will tell you this is a misconception.
-The truth of the matter depends on the bets inherent in the picks made and the reasoning behind them.
+The truth depends on the bets inherent in the picks made and the reasoning behind them.

-A savvy bettor will tell you that a parlay, if correlated, is the right bet to make because you have an edge that the casino didn’t see (or didn’t want you to see) and you can get higher odds on the parlay than the two bets individually.
+A savvy bettor will tell you that a parlay, if correlated, is the right bet because you have an edge that the casino didn’t see (or didn’t want you to see), and you can get higher odds on the parlay than the two bets individually.

 Something to consider, however, is that even if/when you do have a strong take on a correlated outcome, if the contests are at different times of the day you may get better value by simply betting your desired amount on the first event and then parlaying the full amount (profit + initial bet) into the subsequent bet.
 This way you can get better odds and don’t have the house taking the same juice that they would have if you made the bets together.

-Obviously this is time dependent but a good option to consider.
-The catch-22 here is that if you think the outcome of the first match is correlated to the second, so too will most good bookmakers.
-So you will either need to bet the second game extremely quickly (before the line moves) or miss out completely.
+This is time-dependent but a good option to consider.
+The catch-22 here is that if you think the outcome of the first match is correlated to the second, so will most good bookmakers.
+So you must either bet the second game extremely quickly (before the line moves) or miss out completely.

-Whether you’re a thrill seeker or the conservative type, the way you choose to spend and wager your money is up to you.
-The beauty of it all is that you can try things out whenever and however you want.
+Whether you’re a thrill seeker or the conservative type, how you spend and wager your money is up to you.
+The beauty is that you can try things out whenever and however you want.

-While throwing caution to the wind may not be the most lucrative long-term strategy, a large parlay could end up filling your pockets and giving you a story to tell your gambling buddies for years to come.
+While throwing caution to the wind may not be the most lucrative long-term strategy, a large parlay could fill your pockets and give you a story to tell your gambling buddies for years to come.

 Richard Janvrin